kunxi/llox/gh-pages/src/content/chapters/statement.md

 ---

-Since we are using the LLVM backend for evaluation, let's implement the minimum statements first.
-The `Stmt` is defined as an abstract class with derived `PrintStmt`, and `ExprStmt`.
+Since we are using the LLVM backend for evaluation, let's implement the minimum statements support first.
+The `Stmt` contains `Expr`, but it is not `Expr`.
+It is defined as an abstract class with derived `PrintStmt`, and `ExprStmt`.

-We also extract the `tokenize` from `parse`, so we could keep the unit tests on parsing expression.
+We also extract the `tokenize` from `parse`, so we could keep the unit tests on parsing expressions.
 The logic of the `parse` is quite straightforward:

 ```cpp